Do you want to be active, productive, and social? Of course you want all of them! But you can’t! You can’t have all of them.

 The many weak correlations

-As you look at the web it is instantly visible how connected these aspects in my life are.
-Almost every aspect has a relation with every other aspect.
+As you look at the web it is instantly visible how connected every aspect in my life is.
+Every aspect has a relation with another aspect.
 When you do something of one thing a lot, the other things get instantly affected by it.
-For example, when I have a social day; I am happy, often more active, become less lonely, less stressed, feel a little healthier but am often less productive.
+For example, when I have a social day; often I am happy, more active, become less lonely, less stressed, feel a little healthier but am less productive.
 However, I often play football/squash games with friends.
 It could be that I am happy just because I like to play a football game and not necessarily because of being social that day.
 This would mean that physical activity is the moderator between my happiness and social life.
 However, the correlation between happiness and my social life is stronger thus I would guess that I kind of like my friends :).
-This shows that it is very hard to make conclusions on just this data, more thorough analysis would be make things more clear.
-Nonetheless, this very complex web shows clearly that changing (little) things in my life can have a huge impact on many other things in my life.
-For example, if suddenly I would become very ill (unhealthy), I won’t just feel ill; I probably would become less social, lonelier, more stressed, and less happy.
+This shows that it is very hard to make conclusions on just this dataset, more thorough analysis would be make things more clear.
+Nonetheless, this very complex web shows clearly that changing (little) things in my life can have a huge impact on many other things in my life (is this the butterfly effect?).
+For example, if I would become very ill suddenly, I won’t just feel ill; I probably would become less social, lonelier, more stressed, and less happy.
 But would it be the illness itself that would make me unhappy?
 The stress?
 Or the loneliness?
-That’s hard to determine but interesting indeed.
+That’s hard to determine but interesting nevertheless.

 The absence of strong correlations

 We are expected to have friends, to be physically active, and to be productive.
 But this piece of data showed that you can’t have it all.
 If you focus on certain aspects in your life, you likely have to let go of the others.
-Letting things go is often hard for us to do.
+Letting things go is often hard for us.
 Accepting that your social network will decline because you want to pursue a career is not an easy step for example.
 Nonetheless, dilemmas like these are huge and we are dealing with them every day.
 Often, we just make gut-decisions concerning these issues and see the result of it later on.
 I think it is a pretty big issue to make such life-choices on just gut-decisions.
-It will be wise to use data and review our (past) life decisions once in a while to see what the impact was of our life-choices.
-With knowledge of this data we might make some better, more educated choices in the future.
+In my opinion, it is wise to use data to review our (past) life once in a while to see what the impact was of our life-choices.
+Through the knowledge of data we might make better and more educated choices in the future.